fbpx

 This is created from the months that bring in more money than the rest and therefore there is a surplus amount even after your savings.
 Additionally, a separate savings account can be created to keep sending your surplus income there when it is available after of course contributing to your emergency fund and your bills savings account.
 Finances: When You Should Use Your Emergency Fund

-Planning for the Future: How to create a Financial Plan
+Planning for the Future: How to Create a Financial Plan

-Allocate yourself a fixed salary
+Allocate yourself to a fixed salary

-Rely on zero-sum income technique
+Rely on the zero-sum income technique

-Essentially, the implication here is that you use last months income to pay this months expenses and so on and so on.
-This also means that in the case of simultaneous ‘dry’ months one can have the safety net of their savings and emergency accounts.
+Essentially, the implication here is that you use last month’s income to pay this month’s expenses and so on and so on.
+This also means that in the case of simultaneous ‘dry’ months, one can have the safety net of their savings and emergency accounts.

 Budgeting is important, it is like a roadmap for your finances.